20809228Environmental Economics

 Criteria

-you identify examples of imperfect information leading to market failure
+identify examples of imperfect information or irrational behavior leading to market failure

 3. Identify examples of environmental externalities.